Autoregressive Styled Text Image Generation, but Make it Reliable: Experiments

 \tit{Implementation details} We use the pretrained weights from the Emuru VAE~\cite{pippi2025zero}, which has 4 Encoder layers and 4 Decoder layers, a downscaling factor $f=8$ and one output channel ($c=1$).
 The Autoregressive Transformer architecture or Eruku is the same as T5-Large~\cite{raffel2020exploring}, with $\mathcal{E}_{dim}=\mathcal{D}_{dim}=1024$.
 During training, we pad the target images of samples within the same batch so that they have all the same, inter-batch maximum length.
 For padding, we use the visual \texttt{<EOG>} to teach the model that, once all the visual tokens for $I_g$ are generated, the \texttt{<EOG>} is the only possible output.
 The first training phase is performed with a batch size of 128 over 65000 iterations, whereas the second phase lasts 5000 iterations with a batch size of 2.
 In both phases, we use gradient accumulation with a virtual batch size of 256, AdamW as optimizer, with a learning rate of 1e-4, and weight decay 1e-2.

 \tit{Evaluation Scores} To comprehensively assess the performance of our model, we employ multiple scores capturing different aspects of HTG.
-These include the task-specific Handwriting Distance (\textbf{HWD})~\cite{pippi2023hwd}, to capture style fidelity, the Absolute Character Error Rate Difference (\textbf{$\Delta$CER})~\cite{pippi2025zero}, which quantifies readability relative to the reference style, the standard image quality evaluation Fréchet Inception Distance (\textbf{FID})~\cite{heusel2017gans}, and the binarized version of the FID, (\textbf{BFID})~\cite{pippi2025zero}, which focuses on font fidelity disregarding color and texture of the background.
+These include the task-specific Handwriting Distance (\textbf{HWD})~\cite{pippi2023hwd}, to capture style fidelity, the Absolute Character Error Rate Difference (\textbf{$\Delta$CER})~\cite{pippi2025zero}, which quantifies readability relative to the reference style, the standard image quality evaluation Fréchet Inception Distance (\textbf{FID})~\cite{heusel2017gans}, and the binarized version of the FID, (\textbf{BFID})~\cite{pippi2025zero}, which focuses on font fidelity disregarding the background color and texture~\cite{quattrini2024binarizing}.

 \tit{Datasets} Our proposed Eruku is trained only on a large synthetic dataset of images containing English text rendered in calligraphy and typewritten fonts, the same as the one use in~\cite{pippi2025zero}.
 To evaluate its generalization performance, we apply Eruku directly, \ie~without fine-tuning, on multiple multi-writer datasets.
 These include the \textbf{IAM}~\cite{marti2002iam} dataset (both word- and line-level), and the line-level \textbf{CVL}~\cite{kleber2013cvl} and \textbf{RIMES}~\cite{augustin2006rimes} datasets.
 Moreover, we consider the line-level \textbf{Karaoke}~\cite{pippi2025zero} dataset, consisting of song lyrics in English, French, German, and Italian rendered using 100 publicly available fonts\footnote{\url{https://fonts.google.com/}}, encompassing both calligraphy and typewritten styles on a white background.